material-components/material-components-android/docs/components/Chip.md

 ### Grouping chips with `ChipGroup`

-Chips are mostly commonly used in groups.
-We recommend using `ChipGroup` as it is purpose-built to handle multi-chip layout and behavior patterns (as opposed to a `ViewGroup` such as `RecyclerView`).
+Chips are most commonly used in groups.
+We recommend using `ChipGroup` because it is purpose-built to handle multi-chip layouts and behavior patterns, as opposed to a `ViewGroup` such as `RecyclerView`.
 A `ChipGroup` contains a set of `Chip`s and manages their layout and multiple-exclusion scope, similarly to a `RadioGroup`.